beyondthesoftware/website/content/momentum-lab.md

 ## Investment

 Each sprint runs **$500–$2,000**, depending on topic length and complexity.
-We’re offering **beta pricing** for early participants—a chance to join early, give feedback, and help define the future of Momentum Lab.
+We’re offering **beta pricing** for early participants.
+This is a chance to join early, give feedback, and help define the future of Momentum Lab.

 Not for looky-loos.
 This is for people who know the ROI of momentum.
 You’re not paying for information - you’re paying to **unlock it**.